Manifaust/cf-videos/kubernetes-with-cfcr/01-intro.md

 # Intro

-*CFCR aims to delight Kubernetes operators*
+> *CFCR aims to delight Kubernetes operators*

-Kubernetes is great because it lets develops focus on writing and developing software instead of worrying about the infrastructure and platform.

-However, deploying and operating Kubernetes has a few challenges:
+My name is Tony Wong and I'm an engineer on the Cloud Foundry Container Runtime team, also known as CFCR.

+CFCR used to be called Kubo, so you'll see lots of references to Kubo in this video.
+I'm sorry about that, we're slowly converting the names of everything.

+The goal of CFCR is to simplify deploying and maintaining a Kubernetes cluster.
+It was designed to lift the day-to-day burden of operators, with features like:

-* resilience towards IaaS issues
+* providing resilience against VMs failures from your IaaS
 * generate, installing, and managing certificates
-* monitoring the health of k8s processes such as proxy and api server
+* monitoring the health of Kubernetes processes such as proxy and API server
+* support different infrastructure providers so you're not locked down
-* make the process repeatable (even with different IaaS’s)
+* make the deployment process easily repeatable
-* upgrading gracefully or rolling system upgrades
+* support rolling system upgrades

-These are the things that CFCR aims to solve.
-It deals with those tricky issues so operators don’t have to.
-It accomplishes these goals with the help of BOSH.
+How does it do that?
+Well it accomplishes many of these goals with the help of BOSH.

-## BOSH makes operating distributed systems easy

-BOSH is a tool chain for deploying and managing software on VMs.
-It was designed for distributed, highly available software that has to support multiple cloud providers.
-It worries about VMs so the operator doesn't have to.

-It has these features that are important for k8s:
-* monitoring and health check
-* infrastructure self-healing
-* scaling
-* certificate management and credential management